-Over the last decade full-time employment has been declining in favour of freelancers and contract workers.
+Over the last decade, full-time employment has been declining in favour of freelancers and contract workers.
 Around 15% of the UK workforce is self-employed and this is an even higher percentage in the construction industry which is estimated to be in the order of 30 to 40%.
+So how exactly has the impact of IR35 affected the construction industry?

 The trend is showing some signs of reversal with large contractors like Laing O’Rourke committing to a permanent workforce.
 Naturally, it is more common to find self-employed workers with specialist subcontracting companies (roofers, scaffolders, ground workers etc.) versus project management firms like Laing O’Rourke, Mace and Bovis, for example.